 If possible, try to schedule a video conference with your vendor to start the conversation about postponing your wedding.
 Talking these things out face-to-face is always easier—and because in-person meetings aren’t recommended right now, a video conference is the next best thing!

-When you do get in touch with your vendors and let them know you’re going to cancel, explain your situation, listen to their situation, and work together to come up with a solution.
+When you do get in touch with your vendors and let them know you’re going to postpone, explain your situation, listen to their situation, and work together to come up with a solution.
 That might mean forging a new contract, postponing their services to a future date, or agreeing to part ways.

 The big question is, of course, whether you’ll be able to get a refund.
 And the answer?
 Every situation is different.
 Look through your contract.
 Depending on the terms, you might be able to get a partial or full refund.
 If you postpone your wedding to a future date, your contract might allow you to move the vendor’s service to a new date for an additional fee.